indygreg/PyOxidizer/docs/packaging_importer.rst

 Python modules that are also packages must have a ``__path__`` attribute containing an iterable of ``str``.
 The iterable can be empty.

-If a module is imported from the filesystem, ``PyOxidizerFinder`` will set ``__path__`` to the parent directory of the module's file, just like the standard filesystem importer would.
+If a module is imported from the filesystem, ``OxidizedFinder`` will set ``__path__`` to the parent directory of the module's file, just like the standard filesystem importer would.